cortexproject/cortex/docs/configuration/arguments.md

 - `distributor.ha-tracker.failover-timeout`
    If we don't receive any samples from the accepted replica for a cluster in this amount of time we will failover to the next replica we receive a sample from.
 This value must be greater than the update timeout (default 30s)
 - `distributor.ha-tracker.store`
-   Backend storage to use for the ring (consul, etcd, inmemory).
-Inmemory only works if there is a single distributor. (default "consul")
+   Backend storage to use for the ring (consul, etcd, inmemory, multi).
+Inmemory only works if there is a single distributor and ingester running in the same process (for testing purposes). (default "consul")
 - `distributor.ha-tracker.update-timeout`
    Update the timestamp in the KV store for a given cluster/replica only after this amount of time has passed since the current stored timestamp. (default 15s)